 The second chamber is where the magic happens.
-This is where you can find increased cutting force for their new tools to let you cut thicker, dense materials or fabric without the need for a stabilizer or specialized backers.
+This is where you can find increased cutting force for their new tools to let you cut dense, thicker materials or fabric without the need for a stabilizer or specialized backers.
 This chamber ups the cutting force to 5000gf when needed, but they recommend for most cuts to keep it to around 2500gf or less.

 So on to two new tools, designed for the Silhouette Cameo 4: the Kraft Blade and Rotary Blade.

-The base models support the same width material, but Silhouette provides two new options in their 15″ Plus and 20″ Pro models.
-These models won’t be released until Q1 of 2020, so they’re still works in progress, but if you’ve been looking to work with wider material, this definitely counts as an essential feature.
+The base models support the same width material, but Silhouette provides two new options for cutting width in their 15″ Plus and 20″ Pro models.
+If you’ve been looking to work with wider material, this definitely counts as an essential feature.

-On the other hand, if you’re like me, you like to buy rolls of vinyl in 24″ widths.
+On the other hand, if you’re like me, you like to buy rolls of vinyl in a 24″ cutting width.
 I’m not sure why Silhouette capped the width just 4″ short of that magical number, but with a machine this strong and at this price point, the technology might not be quite there yet.

 Silhouette Cameo 4 FAQ

-Q: Where can I preorder the Silhouette Cameo 4?
+Where can I order the Silhouette Cameo 4?

 –> Here is the place to order so that you can receive a Cameo 4 right away.